osg-htc/docs/docs/other/troubleshooting-gratia.md

 The HTCondor and/or HTCondor-CE configuration determines where job history files are written and how often the Gratia probe Schedd cron job are run.
-If you recently updated your host to OSG 3.6, it's important to verify the location of the job history files.

 ##### Access Points ####